Meet Our Team

 Program Director

-Myranda Harris is music educator and ethnomusicologist with over ten years of experience teaching world music to children and young adults.
-She holds a M.M. in Ethnomusicology and B.M. in Music Education from the University of North Texas, where she built a diverse music vocabulary studying and performing music traditions from West Africa, South Asia, Indonesia, the Caribbean, and the Middle East.
+Myranda Harris is an educator and ethnomusicologist with more than fifteen years of teaching and mentoring experience.
+She holds a M.M. in Ethnomusicology and B.M. in Music Education from the University of North Texas, where she built a diverse cultural vocabulary studying and performing music traditions from West Africa, South Asia, Indonesia, the Caribbean, and the Middle East.
 She has worked closely with musicians from Ghana, Indonesia, and India and conducted extensive first-hand research in these areas of the globe as part of her ethnomusicology fieldwork and development as a musician.
-As an educator, she brings a unique passion for world music to her students and believes that music can unite people and communities from diverse backgrounds.
+Myranda has a passion for leading arts initiatives that promote community engagement and participation, and she believes that the arts can unite people and communities from diverse backgrounds.

 Roshan Manjunath